Virtual Heritage Fair Process

 Both the judges' scores and the award criteria are used to determine award winners.

-Heritage Saskatchewan bases the awards/prizes on the categories already in existence for the Regional Fairs and on the entries themselves (i.e. including a “Best Animal Display” category in 2020 once we realised how many projects we had that included animals).
+Heritage Saskatchewan bases the awards on the categories already in existence for the Regional Fairs.
+The Virtual Fair Prizes are based on the entries themselves (i.e. including a “Best Animal Display” category in 2020 once we realised how many projects we had that included animals).

 As the Regional Fairs resume, the awards offered at the Virtual Fair will balance out to reflect that it is at the same level.
-As there is only one Regional Fair resuming in 2023, the awards at the Virtual Fair will remain similar to 2022.
+There will be only one winner per category (with the possibility of a tie in exceptional circumstances).
+The Virtual Fair Prizes will continue separately.

-The 2023 Virtual Heritage Fair will include awards from the Regional Fairs (the Topical & Methodological Awards) and their own prizes.
+• Essentially, the Virtual Heritage Fair is another "regional" level event.
+The 2024 Virtual Heritage Fair will include awards from the Regional Fairs (the Topical & Methodological Awards) and their own prizes.
 There will also be a Top Three (or Top Tive, depending on number of entries) in each of the five submission categories.
-Along with these Top Projects, other high-scoring projects* will be selected as finalists for the Provincial Fair.
+The highest-scoring projects* will be selected as finalists for the Provincial Fair.

-The 2023 Moose Jaw Regional Fair will include the Topical & Methodological Awards offered by Heritage Saskatchewan and local awards offered by the organising committee/local sponsors.
+• The 2024 Regional Heritage Fairs will include the Topical & Methodological Awards offered by Heritage Saskatchewan and local awards offered by the organising committee/local sponsors (if applicable).
 The highest-scoring projects* will be selected as finalists for the Provincial Fair.

 They can compete as many times as they want until they have aged out.